-The Banque de France’s sustainable finance focused webinar in English will explore how to measure the impact that private and public actions may have on climate change and sustainability.
-Jean Boissinot, Head of Secretariat of the Network for Greening the Financial System (NGFS) and Deputy Director for Financial Stability at the Banque de France will moderate both panel discussions.
+This webinar with the Banque de France explores how to measure the impact that private and public actions may have on climate change and sustainability.
+Jean Boissinot, head of secretariat of the Network for Greening the Financial System and deputy director for financial stability at the Banque de France moderates both panel discussions.

 Alexandre Gautier, Deputy General Secretary of the Banque de France